gsarig/daredev/README.md

 ```
 ## Gutenberg Helper methods
 ### Get specific blocks from a post
-It's like getting a post's featured image, only with a specific Gutenberg block instead of the photo.
+It's like getting a post's featured image, only with a specific Gutenberg block instead of the photo ([Read the details](https://www.gsarigiannidis.gr/wordpress-gutenberg-block-featured-content/)).
 In its simplest form all you have to do is this:
 ```
 echo \DareDev\Block::get( [ 'core/gallery' ] );
 ```